 - Cross curricular Healthy Eating lessons

 - KS1 extra-curricular activities multi skills, football, tennis, athletics

 - Yoga/ well-being (transition work) in year 2 and 6

 - Scoot Safe

-- Improved teacher subject knowledge from P.E new scheme of work training.
+- Improved teacher subject knowledge from P.E further CPD regarding PE scheme of work.

 - Increased extra-curricular activities.
 There has been continued take up of these activities for key stage 2 and increased opportunities for KS1.